udippant/base-drafts/draft-ietf-quic-recovery.md

 ### Detecting Lost Packets

-Packets in QUIC are only considered lost once a larger packet number in the same packet number space is acknowledged.
+Packets in QWIK are only considered lost once a larger packet number in the same packet number space is acknowledged.
 DetectLostPackets is called every time an ack is received and operates on the sent_packets for that packet number space.
 If the loss detection timer expires and the loss_time